rmartinho/flamingdangerzone/_posts/cxx11/xxx-optimal-tuple-ii.markdown

 We need something that looks like this:

 {% highlight cpp %}
 template <typename...
 T>
 class optimal_order;

 template <typename...
 T>
 using OptimalMap = typename optimal_order<T...>::map;
 template <typename...
 T>
 using OptimalReverseMap = typename optimal_order<T...>::reverse_map;
 {% endhighlight %}

 How can this be done?
 Let's start with something simpler: sorting the types by their alignment.
-A simple insertion sort will do fine for a first implementation.

-#### Finding a predicate

-First, we need to define a binary predicate that defines the order we are looking for.

-This order depends on how the layout of the underlying `std::tuple`.
-I'll be leaving the detection of that for the build system.
-I think one might try to detect it with some reasonable assumptions and a bit of TMP, but I'm leaving that as an exercise for the reader.

-Let's assume our build system defines of the macros `MY_STD_TUPLE_LAYOUT_STRAIGHT` or `MY_STD_TUPLE_LAYOUT_REVERSED` according to how the standard library being used does the layout.
-These macros can then be used to decide to perform the actual comparisons with the arguments in reverse order when appropriate.
+#### Not all alignments are born equal

+Before we go any further, we need look to closer at how we will obtain the alignment of the types involved: there is an easily overlooked issue with references.

+`alignof(int&)` does not give us the alignment that a stored reference (as a member) will have, but instead it gives us the alignment of `int`.
+This may be the desirable result in a number of situations, but it is not what we want in this case if we have a tuple with references.
+We really want the alignment of the reference itself.
+To retrieve that, we can simulate a member and compute its alignment.

 {% highlight cpp %}
-    template <typename T, typename U>
-    struct layout_before_impl;

-    struct layout_before
-    #if defined(MY_STD_TUPLE_LAYOUT_STRAIGHT)
-    : layout_before_impl<T,U> {};
-    #elif defined(MY_STD_TUPLE_LAYOUT_REVERSED)
-    : layout_before_impl<U,T> {};
-    #endif
-{% endhighlight %}

-As we've seen on the previous post the optimal order places the members with the strictest alignment first.
-We can use `alignof` to do this comparison.

-{% highlight cpp %}
-    template <typename T, typename U>
-    struct layout_before_impl
-    : std::integral_constant<bool, (alignof(T) > alignof(U))> {};
-{% endhighlight %}

-This implementation is rather simple, but there are a few issues with it.
-One of them is that `alignof(int&)` does not give us the alignment that a stored reference (as a member) will have, but instead it gives us the alignment of `int`.
-This is not what we want if we have a tuple with references.
-Since we really want the alignment of a reference member, let's simulate a member and compute its alignment:

-{% highlight cpp %}
 template <typename T>
 struct member { T _; };

-    template <typename T, typename U>
-    struct layout_before_impl
-    : std::integral_constant<bool, (alignof(member<T>) > alignof(member<U>))> {};
 {% endhighlight %}

-This works because the compiler will have to layout `member<int&>` with the proper alignment for a reference member, and we can grab that alignment from the struct itself.
+The compiler will always layout `member<T>` with the proper layout for its member.
+It could use a stricter alignment than the member needs, but no reasonable implementation will do that.
+So, if we write `alignof(member<int&>)` we can grab an alignment value suitable for a reference member.

 #### Carrying all the info